hyunminkang/autogradescoper/docs/use_cases/example_assignment.md

 ### Solution File

-The solution file contains the gold standard solution whose output used to compare output from the students' submissions.
+The solution file contains the gold standard solution whose output is used to compare the output from the students' submissions.
 The instructors do not have to provide the expected output individually.
 Instead, the `autogradescoper` will run the solution file and student's submission file separately on the same input arguments, and compare the output to evaluate the correctness of the student's submission.

-In `mypexp()` example, the function should behave exactly the same as `pexp()` function.
+In the `mypexp()` example, the function should behave exactly the same as the `pexp()` function.
 Therefore, the solution file `solution/mypexp.R` simply calls the `pexp()` function from the `stats` package.

 ```r linenums="1"
 ## solution/mypexp.R - contains the solution file